Alignak-monitoring-contrib/alignak-backend/docs/resources/confighost.rst

 .. _host-tags:

 ``tags``: List of tags for this element.
-Currently, only the used templates appear in the tags list.
-Will be improved feature...
+Intended to set tags by the Web UI

 .. _host-time_to_orphanage: